tadashi-aikawa/docs-obsidian-various-complements-plugin/docs/4. Options/4.1. Main/⚙️ Patterns to suppress trigger.md

 ## Definitions

-RegExp line patterns until the cursor, which suppresses the auto-completion trigger.
-It can set multi patterns by line breaks.
+Regular expression line patterns (partial match) until the cursor, that suppresses the activation of autocomplete.
+Multiple patterns can be defined with line breaks.

 ### default